stepney141/ndless-docker/README.md

 ### How to build your source

+First, make sure that your source files are in ``ndless-docker/src`` on your local storage.

-After starting the Docker container with ``$ cd ndless-docker && docker-compose up -d``, do following operations in the container:
+After starting the Docker container with ``cd ndless-docker && docker-compose up -d``, enter in it with ``docker-compose exec ndless-dev bash`` and do following operations in the container:

 ```
 # cd /opt/ndless-dev/src